App-vNext/Polly/docs/strategies/fallback.md

 ## Patterns and anti-patterns

 Over the years, many developers have used Polly in various ways.
 Some of these recurring patterns may not be ideal.
-This section highlights the recommended practices and those to avoid.
+This section highlights the recommended practices and ones to avoid.

 ### 1 - Using fallback to replace thrown exception

 ❌ DON'T

-Throw custom exceptions from the `OnFallback`:
+Throw custom exceptions from the `OnFallback` delegate:

 <!-- snippet: fallback-anti-pattern-1 -->
 ```cs